HeAtNet/pi-can/README.md

 ### setMask(num, ext, ulData)
 Sets a mask to the filters.
 There are two different masks.
-It is for the two different receive buffers.
+They are for the two different receive buffers.
 You should set the same mask for each receive buffer.
-The message will be received if this logic returns true:
+The message will be received, if this logic returns true:
 ```
 (RECEIVED_ID & MASK) == (FILTER & MASK)
 // & means bitwise and.